Welcome to CyberLink Member Zone

 However, many users complain that Lightroom is too expensive for its capabilities, too complicated for beginners to learn, and too limited in its photo manipulation options.

-Thankfully, dozens of excellent free Lightroom alternatives exist that provide similar features and some even expand upon Lightroom’s limitations.
+Thankfully, dozens of excellent free Lightroom alternatives exist that provide similar features or even expand upon Lightroom’s limitations.

 PhotoDirector Logo